Mary Hatcher: Film career

 By 1944, the Hatcher family had moved to California, and in August that year Paramount Pictures signed Mary to a seven-year contract.
 When she was 15, Hatcher was selected to play Laurey in a road production of Oklahoma!
 At the same time, she was already signed to the movie contract, but her film debut was delayed for a year while she toured with the play.

-In 1946, she made her first film appearance, an uncredited role as a chorus girl in M-G-M's Till the Clouds Roll By.
+In 1946, Hatcher made her first film appearance, an uncredited role as a chorus girl in M-G-M's Till the Clouds Roll By.
 Her first credited screen role came later that year when she played Dibs Downing in Our Hearts Were Growing Up.
 She had another uncredited role in the 1947 film, The Trouble with Women.
 Later in 1947, Hatcher's career received a major boost when Paramount gave her the title role in the all-star revue Variety Girl.
 The film's sketchy plot followed the exploits of two young women trying to break into the movies.
 Their adventures on the Paramount lot provided a frame for short cameo performances by practically every player the studio had under contract, including stars like Bing Crosby, Bob Hope, Gary Cooper, Paulette Goddard and Burt Lancaster.
-In September, Hatcher returned to Tampa for a gala opening of the film at the Tampa Theatre.
-Crowds turned out to honor their home-town movie star, and Tampa mayor Curtis Hixon presented Hatcher with a golden key to the city.

 In 1948, Hatcher was featured as Veronica Lake's sister in the musical Isn't It Romantic?.
 Her show business career reached its high point in 1949 when she starred in two pictures, first in The Big Wheel, an auto racing action film with Mickey Rooney and Thomas Mitchell, then opposite Desi Arnaz in the Latin musical frolic Holiday in Havana.
 Also in 1949, she appeared on Broadway as Dallas Smith, the female lead in Johnny Mercer's musical Texas, L'il Darlin, which opened to a mixed reception and closed after a medium-length run of 293 performances.
 Her Broadway credits also include Oklahoma!.